-First, both approaches explain why singular-marked and numeral-modified questions admit 'conjunction-rejecting' higher-order readings.
-In the uniform approach, assuming that disjunctions can be singular/cardinal, the atomicity/cardinality restrictor in the wh-complement does not block the application of the H-shifter, this approach allows the Q-domain of a singular-marked/numeral-modified question to range over a set of Boolean disjunctions (and Montagovian individuals).
+First, both approaches explain why singular-marked and numeral-modified wH-questions admit 'conjunction-rejecting' higher-order readings.
+In the uniform approach, assuming that disjunctions can be singular/cardinal, the atomicity/cardinality restrictor in the wH-complement does not block the application of the H-shifter, this approach allows the Q-domain of a singular-marked/numeral-modified wH-question to range over a set of Boolean disjunctions (and Montagovian individuals).
 In the reconstruction approach, the atomic-ity/cardinality restrictor in the wH-complement can block the application of the H-shifter, but this blocking effect disappears once the wH-complement is syntactically reconstructed to the question nucleus.

 Second, both approaches explain why these questions reject conjunctive answers.
 In the uniform approach, Boolean conjunctions are not atomic or cardinal, and hence are ruled out immediately by the atomicity/cardinality restrictor in the wH-complement.
-In the reconstruction approach, conjunctive answers are not acceptable because conjoining two uniqueness inferences yields a contradiction.
+In the reconstruction approach, conjunctive answers are not acceptable because the individual variable immediately bound by the higher-order wн-trace triggers uniqueness, and conjoining two uniqueness inferences yields a contradiction.

 Last, both approaches capture the local uniqueness effects.
-In the uniform approach, disjunctions that are considered singular range over a set of atomic entities, and likewise, disjunctions having the cardinality n range over a set of entities each of which has the cardinality n.
-In the reconstruction approach, reconstruction involves THE-assertion which introduces uniqueness.
+In the uniform approach, disjunctions that are considered singular range over a set of atomic entities, and likewise, disjunctions having the cardinality N range over a set of entities each of which has the cardinality N. In the reconstruction approach, reconstruction involves THE-assertion which introduces uniqueness.

 These two approaches, however, are not notational equivalence of each other.
 First, they attribute the deviance of conjunctive answers to different reasons and thus can make different predictions in certain cases.
 In the reconstruction approach, disjunctive answers are acceptable because disjoining two uniqueness inference does not yield a contradiction.
-However, the computation in (79a) shows an exception: if disjunctions are interpreted as wide scope free choice, they would yield contradictions the same as conjunctions.
+However, the computation in (82a) shows an exception: if disjunctions are interpreted as wide scope free choice, they would yield contradictions the same as conjunctions.
 In contrast, the uniform approach does not predict disjunctions to be deviant in any case.
 Unfortunately, it is hard to check the predictions with real data.
 Second, the uniform approach derives the 'conjunction-rejecting' reading in the very same way as the 'conjunction-admitting' reading, while the reconstruction approach uses a salvaging strategy.
 Therefore, on the one hand, the uniform approach is technically neater, and on the other hand, the reconstruction approach predicts the general difficulty in interpreting singular-marked and numeral-modified questions with higher-order readings.